Dune (2021 film): Writing

-In adapting the book for a contemporary audience, Villeneuve considered his screenplay "a coming-of-age story, but also a call for action for the youth" and noted the book's social commentary regarding capitalism and the exploitation of natural resources such as oil.
-In doing so, Villeneuve wanted to recreate the experience he had felt when he initially read the book as a teen.
+When writing the script, Villeneuve chose not to take inspiration from Lynch's Dune or concepts Jodorowsky envisioned for his Dune film.
+Villeneuve considered his screenplay a coming-of-age story and "a call for action for the youth", noting the book's social commentary regarding capitalism and the exploitation of natural resources such as oil.
+In doing so, Villeneuve wanted to recreate the experience he had felt when he initially read the book as a teenager.
 He adjusted and modified many parts of the novel for the film, and wanted to keep "the atmosphere and poetry ... intact".
 This included eliminating internal monologues and epigraphs used in the book and simplifying the "pseudo-antiquated" dialogue.
 Instead, he emphasized Paul and Jessica's relationship as the main focus of the story, and gave them a secret hand gesture language they could use to communicate silently to each other.
 The film also minimizes the political aspects of the Dune world in order to retain the book's scale and exploration of power dynamics while also focus on Paul's growth.
 The inclusion of the informative holographic filmbook videos for Paul was adapted from the book, with Villeneuve wanting it to convey Paul's "appetite for learning" and his desire to learn about the Arrakis and Fremen culture.

-Some characters were given less prominence, such as Baron Harkonnen, members of his court, and the Mentats Thufir Hawat and Piter De Vries, but established enough so that they can be used in the future.
-Villeneuve sought to depict the Baron as a complex antagonist rather than as a caricature, feeling the novel presented him as being the latter and taking inspiration from Colonel Kurtz of Apocalypse Now (1979).
-Another major change was altering some of the character arcs of the female characters in the book to give them more respect and prominence, as Villeneuve felt femininity was a crucial theme in the book.
+Some characters from the novel were given less prominence in the film, such as Baron Harkonnen, members of his court, and the Mentats Thufir Hawat and Piter De Vries, but these characters were developed enough to allow their use in the future.
+Villeneuve felt the novel portrayed the Baron as a caricature, and he sought to depict him instead as a complex antagonist in the film, taking inspiration from the character Colonel Kurtz in Apocalypse Now (1979).
+The character arcs of the female characters in the novel were altered to give them more prominence, as Villeneuve felt femininity was a crucial theme in the book.
 Ferguson stated that while Villeneuve respected Herbert's characterization in the book, Villeneuve's modifications had helped improve the quality of female characters by expanding the role of Lady Jessica as a soldier and member of the Bene Gesserit.
 As such, the studio labeled this role a "warrior priestess", in contrast to the joking label of "space nun" that Villeneuve felt was implied by the book.